Iodine: benefits, dosage, contraindications

 full-leaffull-leafempty-leafempty-leaf

-In euthyroid individuals (those with normal thyroid function), normal doses of iodine have no significant effect, whereas higher pharmacological doses seem to have a transient suppressive effect.
-Specifically, 500 µg of iodine or more (in addition to the diet) appears to have a mild inhibitory effect on thyroid function in otherwise healthy individuals, consequently decreasing T3 and T4 (thyroid hormones) with an increase in thyroid-stimulating hormone (TSH).
+In euthyroid individuals (those with normal thyroid function), normal doses of iodine have no significant effect, whereas higher pharmacological doses appear to have a transient suppressive effect.
+Indeed, 500 µg of iodine or more (in addition to dietary intake) appear to have a slight inhibitory effect on thyroid function in otherwise healthy people, and consequently a decrease in T3 and T4 (thyroid hormones) with an increase in thyroid-stimulating hormone (TSH).

 Usages associés